 If your doctor determines that you do have a need for an emotional support dog and provides you with the letter, then you are finished.
 You do not need to register your animal.

-Emotional support dogs have several benefits that therapy dogs do not.
+Emotional support dogs enjoy some benefits.
 For example, under the Fair Housing Act (FHA), landlords are not allowed to turn away emotional support dogs or charge a “pet fee” for having one.

 Learn More About Therapy Dogs